 - Select the vSphere Hosts and Clusters, located in the upper part of the left pane.

-To work with alerts for child virtual machines, the host in the vSphere Hosts and Clusters hierarchy must be the focus of the Summary tab rather than the host as member of the object group.
+To work with alerts for child virtual machines, the host in the vSphere Hosts and Clusters hierarchy must be the focus of the Summary tab rather than the host as a member of the object group.

-Virtual Machine has chronic high memory workload
+Virtual Machine Alert Evaluation Virtual Machine has a chronic high memory workload.

 The recommendation is to add more memory to this virtual machine.